ms-balzer/AKI-to-CKD_human-mouse/README.md

 This repository includes the codes used in the reference below.

 ### Dependencies
-The codes are based on R v4.2.0.
+The codes are based on R v4.2.0 and Python v3.9.
 Package dependencies are given in the respective codes.

 ### Citation
 Abdank K, Cetin SZ, Abedini A, Susztak K, Eckardt K-U, Balzer MS. Prioritizing pathways shared between humans and murine models in acute kidney injury-to-chronic kidney disease transition. _J Americ Soc Nephrol_.
 2023 (under review).